 When using the scale, the veterinarian will work with the owner to evaluate the pet on seven criteria: Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility and More good days than bad.
 Each category is rated on a scale of 1 to 10 with 10 being ideal.
 A total of more than 35 is considered an acceptable quality of life.
 (Click here for more on the Quality of Life Index.)

 As an owner, you need to consider these questions:

 - Is he or she experiencing more pain than pleasure?

 - Is it humane to force your pet to endure a difficult illness?

 - Will treatment be worth the additional years your pet may live?

 - Do you have the time and energy to provide the extra care your pet may need?

-Gather this information and discuss the options with your family.
-Even if they don’t support euthanizing your pet, they will better understand the challenges and be more equipped to handle whatever decision is made.
+Once you have gathered information on your pet’s condition, medical alternatives, and possible outcomes, you will be able to discuss your options with your family.
+Even if they don’t support deciding to euthanize, they will better understand the challenges facing you and your pet and be better equipped to handle whatever decision is made.
 If you have other pets, also consider how they may react.